alexyingchen/accessguide/designers.md

 ## Timing

-### D16.
+### D15.
 Make time limits adjustable or not essential
 > I only have 8 minutes to check out?
 This is so stressful.

-If you need to give users a time limit to complete a task, also provide them with a way to adjust or turn off the time limit.
-To be very accessible, don’t require time limits at all.
+If you give users a time limit to complete a task, provide them with a way to adjust or turn off the time limit.
+To be more accessible, don’t require time limits at all.

 **Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.2.1 A, 2.2.3 AAA